DEV-learn-co-students/bash-path-activity-compliance-test/README.md

 # Where is `$PATH` defined?

-`$PATH` can be defined in a few different places on your computer, with different results:
+`$PATH` can be defined in a few different places on your computer:

 __For an individual user__:
 * `~/.bash_profile`